- 1982: University of Chicago 1818 text edition

 Yes, if...

-• You like Gothic settings, Arctic frames, moral dread, and arguments about responsibility.
+- You like Gothic settings, Arctic ice, moral fear, and hard questions about blame.

 No, if...

-• You expect a laboratory thriller with constant experiments, chases, and visible machinery.
+- You expect a lab thriller with constant experiments, chases, and visible machines.

 Summary